Cebu's 6th congressional district

 Cebu's 6th congressional district is one of the seven congressional districts of the Philippines in the province of Cebu.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of the eastern municipalities of Consolacion and Cordova, and previously included the city of Lapu-Lapu until 2010 and the city of Mandaue until 2022.
 Prior to its second dissolution in 1972, it encompassed the western municipalities of Aloguinsan, Barili, Dumanjug, Pinamungajan, and Ronda, and the city of Toledo.
-It is currently represented in the 19th Congress by Daphne Lagon of the Lakas–CMD.
+It is currently represented in the 20th Congress by Daphne Lagon of the National Unity Party (NUP) and One Cebu (1CEBU).